28mm/blast-radius/README.md

   * PyInstaller
 * Mobile interface formatting
 * Loading spinner before graphs load (and disable buttons)
-* cache DOT script or SVG in local storage so it can be loaded next time without re-upload
+* Cache DOT script or SVG in local storage so it can be loaded next time without re-upload
 * Animation
   * Shows difference between current state and state after apply
   * Shows difference between one Terraform graph and another via animation
-* Add example Terraform files that allow Blast Radius to be run on Microsoft Azure, Google Cloud, IBM Cloud Services, etc.
+* Add example Terraform DOT files that allow Blast Radius to be run on Microsoft Azure, Google Cloud, IBM Cloud Services, etc.
 * Integration with Neo4j or other graph database, parse *Terraform* files and find relationships between resources